puppetlabs/puppet-docs/README.markdown

 5. Start a little server to view it at http://localhost:9292:

+    Install librack-ruby1.8 using your package manager.
+The name of the package may vary by platform.

     $ rake serve

     Note: Use `rake run` to combine these last two steps.